jingyi-xiang/jingyi-xiang.github.io/_pages/about.md

 I am a first-year computer science Ph.D. student at the University of Illinois Urbana-Champaign, advised by [Prof. Wenzhen Yuan](http://robotouch.ri.cmu.edu/yuanwz/).
 My research interests include **tactile sensing** and **robotic manipulation**.

-Previously, I obtained my B.S. in electrical engineering at UIUC, during which I led the development of tracking algorithms for deformable linear objects at the [Bretl Research Group](http://bretl.csl.illinois.edu/).
+I obtained my B.S. in electrical engineering at UIUC, during which I led the development of tracking algorithms for deformable linear objects at the [Bretl Research Group](http://bretl.csl.illinois.edu/).

 Outside of research, I enjoy taking photos and drawing.